CharlliePhillips/JIF-4328/service-monitor-RFC.md

         - `shutdown() -> bool` - Gracefully stops service, closing open fds, clean up, etc. This is called at an appropriate time in the BaseScheme when ControlScheme.stop is true.
 Returns true if successful. **Default:** return false.

-- BaseScheme handles access to it's subschemes via a hash-map with open ids as the key and an `managementSubScheme` as it's value.
+- BaseScheme handles access to it's subschemes via a hash-map with open ids as the key and an `ManagementSubScheme` as it's value.
 When trying to access a scheme through the BaseScheme the method `handler(id: usize)` is called to get a thread lock on that reference.

 - The BaseScheme also contains a management structure wrapped in an arc mutex.
 This management structure contains the recorded statistics for a particular service
 ```rust